Canadaspis: Canadaspis laevigata

 The bivalved carapace of C. laevigata is similar to that of C. perfecta, though typically smaller in size.
 The head has a pair of stalked eyes and a pair of segmented uniramous antennae.
-The body has 19 ring-like tergites.
+The body has 19 ring-like tergites (segments).
 There are ten pairs of biramous appendages, the first of which appear to be located on the head, which the remaining nine run along the body.
 The first five pairs are roughly equal in size, while the remaining pairs gradually decrease in size posteriorly.
 The biramous limbs are all relatively similar in morphology.
 The endopods are robust, and end in claws.
 The exopod is flat and rounded.
 The body ends a telson, which is proportionally longer than that of C. perfecta, which bore one large and one small pair of spines, projecting posteriorly.

 Ecology

 Canadaspis was likely a benthic animal that lived walking along the seafloor.
 C. perfecta had claws on the end of its appendages which may have been used to stir up sediment, or to scrape off the top layer, which Derek Briggs suggested may have been a nutritious layer of microbes.
 Large particles it stirred up would have been captured by spines on the inside of its legs; these spines would have directed the food particles to the organism's mouth, where it used its mandibles to grind larger particles.

 Its antennae served a sensory function.
 The spines on the head of C. perfecta probably served to protect its vulnerable eyes from predators.
 Its limbs probably moved in a metachronal sequence to produce a rippling motion.
 Although Canadaspis probably did not swim, this could have helped propel the organism from under soft sediments.
 The appendages also produced currents which would have helped with feeding and respiration.

 Members of C. perfecta appear to have engaged in synchronised group moulting.